The Problems of Genocide: Background

 A. Dirk Moses is an Australian historian, much of whose work has focused on genocide studies, including editing the Journal of Genocide Research.
-According to Moses, he decided to write the book in the mid-2000s to express his misgivings about the concept of genocide, in the form of "A non-teleological intellectual history... that exposed genocide’s problematic function in obscuring the logic of 'permanent security' in what I call the 'language of transgression'."
-The book draws on Moses' earlier work on settler colonialism, liberal imperialism, comparative genocide studies, and the history of violence.
+According to Moses, he decided to write the book in the mid-2000s to express his misgivings about the concept of genocide, in the form of "A non-teleological intellectual history... that exposed genocide's problematic function in obscuring the logic of 'permanent security' in what I call the 'language of transgression'."
+The book draws on Moses's earlier work on settler colonialism, liberal imperialism, comparative genocide studies, and the history of violence.
 Moses is not the first to propose alternatives to genocide; historian Christian Gerlach coined the term "extremely violent societies" to broaden attention from genocide as a state crime.
 The book was published about the same time as Moses initiated the catechism debate, arguing that German Holocaust remembrance has shut down criticism of colonialism and racism.

+Parts of the book were translated into German and published as Nach dem Genozid.
+Grundlage für eine neue Erinnerungskultur ("After the Genocide.
+Foundations for a New Culture of Remembrance"), although one reviewer criticized German publishers for not translating the entire book.